SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 A [@!RFC5730] EPP request includes a command- and object mapping to which a command must be applied.
 REPP uses the REST semantics each HTTP method is assigned a distinct behaviour, section  (#http-method) provides a overview of each the behaviour assinged to each method.
-REPP requests are expressed by using an URL resource, an HTTP method and optionally a HTTP header and message body.
+REPP requests are expressed by using an URL resource, an HTTP method and optionally an HTTP header and message body.

 Data (payload) belonging to a request or response is added to the HTTP message- body or sent as using an HTTP header, depending on the nature of the